Humans, like animals, are biologically designed

 Take the survey and get

 My work as a psychotherapist is informed by

-my background as a family physician and assistant professor of medicine; published research linking trauma and early bonding disruptions in the origins of chronic illness and patterns of symptom variability; an MA in Somatic Psychology; and body based trauma therapies such as Somatic Experiencing ("SE") and Sensorimotor Psychotherapy (more
+my background as a family physician and assistant professor of medicine; published research linking trauma, averse babyhood and childhood experiences as risk factors for chronic illness and patterns of symptom variability; an MA in Somatic Psychology; and specialization in body based trauma therapies such as Somatic Experiencing ("SE") and Sensorimotor Psychotherapy (more

 I work with adults with chronic illness

 such as fibromyalgia, lupus, diabetes, chronic fatigue, Parkinson's, as well as with individuals who have unusual symptoms